 - Records of which the disclosure is exempt or prohibited pursuant to provisions of federal or state law, including, but not limited to, provisions of the Evidence Code relating to privilege;

-In addition, the Act also bestows a local agency (SqCWD) with the discretion to claim an exemption from public disclosure for records, which do not qualify for a specific exemption under the California Public Records Act, if it is determined by the SqCWD that the public interest served by not making the record public clearly outweighs the public interest served by disclosure, pursuant to Government Code Section 6255.
+In addition, the Act also bestows a local agency (SqCWD) with the discretion to claim an exemption from public disclosure for records, which do not qualify for a specific exemption under the California Public Records Act, if SqCWD determines that the public interest served by not making the record public clearly outweighs the public interest served by disclosure, pursuant to Government Code Section 6255.
 Any notification of denial of any request for records will include the names and titles or positions of each person responsible for the denial.
-While the SqCWD will disclose identifiable and existing records, the SqCWD is not required to synthesize, manufacture, or summarize records, i.e., develop new records in response to a request.
+While SqCWD will disclose identifiable and existing records, SqCWD is not required to synthesize, manufacture, or summarize records, i.e., develop new records in response to a request.

-In the event that there is a question as to whether records are exempt from disclosure, the SqCWD shall, within 10 days from receipt of the request, determine whether the request, in whole or in part, seeks copies of discloseable public records in the possession of the SqCWD and shall promptly notify the requestor of the determination and the reasons therefor.
-In unusual circumstances, the time limit prescribed in this section may be extended by written notice by the General Manager of the SqCWD or his/her designee to the person making the request, setting forth the reasons for the extension and the date on which a determination is expected.
+If there is a question as to whether records are exempt from disclosure, SqCWD shall, within 10 days from receipt of the request, determine whether the request, in whole or in part, seeks copies of disclosable public records in possession of SqCWD and shall promptly notify the requestor of the determination and the reasons therefor.
+In unusual circumstances, the time limit prescribed in this section may be extended by written notice by the General Manager of SqCWD or his/her designee to the person making the request, setting forth the reasons for the extension and the date on which a determination is expected.
 No notice shall specify a date that would result in an extension of more than 14 days.
-In addition, if there is a large amount of material to compile, or there is a question regarding the status of the requested records, the requestor will be notified by SqCWD staff of the approximate time frame involved in filling the request. (“Unusual circumstances” as used in this section is defined in the California Public Records Act, Government Code Section 6253 et seq.).
+Also, if there is a large amount of material to compile, or there is a question regarding the requested records' status, the requestor will be notified by SqCWD staff of the approximate time frame involved in filling the request. (“Unusual circumstances” as used in this section is defined in the California Public Records Act, Government Code Section 6253 et seq.).

-If the SqCWD has declined to provide access to requested records because the records are deemed confidential for purposes of Title 17, California Code of Regulations Section 91020 et seq., the requester should follow the process set forth in Title 17, California Code of Regulations Section 91022.
+If SqCWD has declined to provide access to requested records because the records are deemed confidential for purposes of Title 17, California Code of Regulations Section 91020 et seq., the requester should follow the process set forth in Title 17, California Code of Regulations Section 91022.
 Additionally, the California Public Records Act, Government Code Section 6258, provides that any person may seek injunctive or declarative relief in any court of competent jurisdiction to enforce the right to inspect or to receive a copy of any public record.
-Prior to seeking an injunction, the party seeking the public record may appeal the decision of the General Manager to the Board of Directors, but is not required to do so.
+Before seeking an injunction, the party seeking the public record may appeal to the General Manager's decision to the Board of Directors but is not required to do so.